 Almost 14 years ago, I converted the controls in my 80KW hydro electric plant, located in the mountains of western North Carolina, from custom micro-controller cards I developed while at Georgia Tech to the DirectLOGIC DL205 PLC with a D2-260 CPU.
 In 2013, it was time to make some upgrades to the plant by adding ...
 Read More

 When the mechatronics students at Catawba Valley Community College (CVCC) in Hickory, North Carolina, went looking for a suitable project to challenge their recently acquired PLC and HMI skills, they didn’t have to go far.
-The college’s Manufacturing Solutions Center (MSC) in nearby Conover needed a way to monitor the status of a large group ...
+The Problem The college’s Manufacturing Solutions Center (MSC) in nearby Conover needed a way to monitor the status of a ...
 Read More

 A student team, lead by Donald Ruffatto, from the Illinois Institute of Technology (IIT) SAE International chapter contacted AutomationDirect in late 2011, asking detailed questions about our Productivity3000 Programmable Automation Controller (PAC).
 They were planning to use it to control an electric car that they were building for the Formula Hybrid International Competition, hosted by ...
 Read More